takamin/aws-node-util/README.md

 $ aws-lambda-get <function-name>
 ```

-* A Zip file is downloaded from AWS Lamnda and extracted to a sub directory named same to the function.
+* A Zip file is downloaded from AWS Lambda and extracted to a sub directory named same to the function.

 ### 2. __aws-lambda-upload__ - Upload the function code